 - Sougha programme - this aims to preserve the cultural heritage by encouraging entrepreneurship in handicrafts.
 It targets all artisans and women within the UAE.

-- Amal programme - this aims to familiarise Emiratis with special needs with specific business sectors, through identifying the appropriate course-of-action, taking into consideration their disabilities, providing counselling services, as well as financial and non-financial support.
+- Amal programme - this aims to familiarise Emiratis of determination (those with special needs) with specific business sectors, through identifying the appropriate course-of-action, taking into consideration their disabilities, providing counselling services, as well as financial and non-financial support.

 How to apply to Khalifa Fund